flyteorg/flytesnacks/examples/databricks_integration/databricks_integration/databricks_agent.md

 If you are using a managed deployment of Flyte, you will need to contact your deployment administrator to configure agents in your deployment.
 ```

-To enable the Databricks agent in your Flyte deployment, see the {std:ref}`Databricks agent setup guide <flyte:deployment-agent-setup-databricks>`.
+To enable the Databricks agent in your Flyte deployment, see the {ref}`Databricks agent setup guide <deployment-agent-setup-databricks>`.